 Conclusion: Fast Response, Relieved Pain, Effective Healing

 In case of a burn from a hot pan, fast and informed action is key.
 By cooling the burn, assessing the severity and applying first aid, you can reduce pain and prevent complications.
 Knowing when to get medical help is also important as some burns need specialized care to heal properly and to avoid long term damage.
-It is crucial to keep the person warm to prevent hypothermia, as a person's body temperature drops below 35C (95F) in such cases.
+Treating burns involves following first aid advice, cooling the burn, covering it with a clean cloth, and seeking further knowledge on the topic through additional resources.
+It is crucial to keep the person warm to prevent hypothermia, as a person’s body temperature drops below 35C (95F) in such cases.

 Prevention is the best way to protect against kitchen burns.
 By taking safety measures and informing household members of kitchen safety, you can create a safer cooking space and reduce the risk of burns.
 Remember, be proactive and informed is your best protection against hot pan burns.